-There is a compelling need to bring new awareness on growing issues of urban vulnerability to natural and man-made hazards and build capacity in Asian cities to tackle the root causes of vulnerability through innovative local solutions so as to create an enabling environment and ensure safer urban communities in the future.
+There is a compelling need to bring a new awareness on urban vulnerability to natural and manmade hazards and build capacity in Asian cities to tackle the root causes of vulnerability.
+This may be done through innovative local solutions, so as to create an enabling environment and ensure safer urban communities in the future.